 ACADEMIC DISMISSAL

-Students on Academic Probation who achieve a grade-point average BELOW 2.0 during any term will be placed on Academic Dismissal for at least one semester (Fall, Spring, or Summer), and must petition for reinstatement for future enrollment.
+Students on Academic Probation who achieve a grade-point average BELOW 2.0 during any term will be placed on Academic Dismissal.
+Students placed on Academic Dismissal must petition for reinstatement or readmission for future enrollment.

 PETITION FOR REINSTATEMENT